Frequently Asked Questions

 - Credit Reports (each): $20

-Yes we do financing for properties that a non-profit is looking to acquire.
-Please contact us to find out if the property will qualify
+Yes, we do provide financing for real estate properties that a non-profit owns or is looking to acquire.
+Please contact us to find out if the property will qualify.

 From each board member we require the documents below:

 - Resume or brief professional biography